Updated: June 9, 2023.

 The Overview of the SEO section (scroll down a bit) will also show you the information on the Domain Resolution Test Results (basically if your site is properly redirected from other URL versions).

-There are also the Not Found (404) Test Results (that check if your site handles 404 pages correctly).
+There are also the Not Found (404) Test Results (that check if your site handles 404 error pages correctly).

 8: Internal URLs